edbury/gremlin-camp/src/site/notes/spaces/mosh/BYOC.md

 - 1,000cr for every Expert Skill
 - 2,000cr for every Master Skill

-And that's not all, STARS contractors are also entitled to Hazard and Jump Pay, depending on the job.
+STARS contractors are also entitled to Hazard and Jump Pay, depending on the job.

 #### Hazard Pay

 Every STARS contract is rated with a Hazard level of 1-5, which acts as a multiplier for your salary.

-That's right!
-Taking on challenging and exciting work can earn you up to 5x your normal salary!
+*That's right!
+Taking on challenging and exciting work can earn you up to 5x your normal salary!*

 #### Jump Pay

-Similarly, every STARS contract will indicate the amount of Jumps you'll be undertaking prior to and during the job.
-Contractors are entitled to a 1kcr bonus _per jump_ and should use this rating to assess how unique their experiences may be.
+Every STARS contract will indicate the amount of Jumps you'll be undertaking prior to and during the job.
+Contractors are entitled to a 1kcr bonus _per jump_.
+A high jump rating may indicate work conditions extremely outside the norm.

 ### Skill Training

 > This optional rule is taken from the [[encounters/Wardens Operations Manual\|Wardens Operations Manual]], page 52.

-Here at STARS, we embrace the methodology of Rapid Skill Learning.
-By following our regimented training program, you can learn a new skill over the course of a few jobs, rather than several months!
+*Here at STARS, we embrace the methodology of Rapid Skill Learning.
+By following our regimented training program, you can learn a new skill over the course of a few jobs, rather than several months!*

 Contractors can learn a **Trained Skill** in 3 sessions, an **Expert Skill** in 5 sessions, and a **Master Skill** in 10 sessions.